yeslogic/prince-docs/docs/prince-for-books.md

 Line breaking
 -------------

 Prince for Books introduces a few new CSS properties to try handling line breaks in a more granular way, and additionally, it tries harder to avoid a hyphen at the end of a page and at the end of the last full line, as well as for ragged text (i.e. for left-aligned or centered text).
-It also tries to avoid a short last line, especially if it is shorter than the value of ``.
+It also tries to avoid a short last line, especially if it is shorter than the value of `text-indent`.

 ### The property `prince-wrap-inside`

-The property `` offers a way to instruct Prince how to break text: the keyword `phrase` is for marking up a phrase that one would weakly prefer to keep on a single line.
+The property `prince-wrap-inside` offers a way to instruct Prince how to break text: the keyword `phrase` is for marking up a phrase that one would weakly prefer to keep on a single line.
 It adds to Prince's perceived cost of breaking within that phrase, but only a small cost, comparable to the cost of hyphenating a compound adjective such as ‘midyear’.

 The keyword `avoid` is a stronger directive: it avoids breaking the text to which the property is applied even if it causes the affected text to be unusually tight, or the previous line to be unusually loose; but not if either line would become truly exceptionally tightly or loosely spaced.